CodeYourFuture/immersive-go-course/kafka-cron/README.md

 How would you do this sort of a migration in a running production environment, where you could not drop existing jobs?

-### Part 4: Handling errors
+### Part 3: Handling errors

 What happens if there is a problem running a job?
 Maybe the right thing is retry it.
 This should be a configurable property of your cron jobs: update your program to add this to the job configurations and message format.

 However: you don't want to risk retry jobs displacing first-time runs of other jobs.
 This is why some queue-based systems [use separate queues for retries](https://www.uber.com/en-IE/blog/reliable-reprocessing/).

-You can create a second set of topics for jobs that fail the first time and need to be retried (we need one for each cluster).
-If a job fails, the consumer should write the job to the corresponding retry queue (and decrement the remaining allowed attempts in the job definition).
-If there are no more allowed attempts, then discard the job.
+You can create a second set of topics for jobs that fail the first time and need to be retried (we need one retry topic for each cluster).
+If a job fails, the consumer should write the job to the corresponding retry topic for the cluster (and decrement the remaining allowed attempts in the job definition).

-Run some instances of your consumer program that read from your retry queues.
+Run some instances of your consumer program that read from your retry queues (you can make this a command-line option in your consumer).
 Define a job that fails and observe your retry consumers retrying and eventually discarding it.

-But what about if a job cannot be parsed, or is otherwise invalid?
-In that case, it cannot be run.
-It should be written to special 'dead-letter queue' which is set aside for this purpose.
-This is useful for debugging systems.

-Implement a dead-letter queue, and introduce an invalid message into your system (you can write Golang code to do this or try one of the [Kafka command-line tools](https://medium.com/@TimvanBaarsen/apache-kafka-cli-commands-cheat-sheet-a6f06eac01b)).
-Observe your invalid message being written to the dead-letter queue.

-### Part 5: Monitoring and Alerting
+### Part 4: Monitoring and Alerting

 In software operations, we want to know what our software is doing and how it is performing.
 One very useful technique is to have our program export metrics.
 Metrics are basically values that your